friday963/aws-security-specialty-notes/README.md

         - Pulls data from AWS resources.
         - Uses ML
         - Data sources can include Flow logs, CloudTrail, and GuardDuty
+        - Must have guarduty enabled for more than 48 hours before this will be made available.
     - GuardDuty
         - Intelligent threat detection.
         - Detects account, instance and bucket compromise, along with reconnaissance .